Skip to content

 thumbnail

 Knowing when horses are at risk for heat stress is just as important as knowing the clinical signs.
 This allows horse owners to adjust the time of day when they will work or postpone work altogether.
-The most commonly used predictor of heat stress is adding the ambient temperature (in degrees Fahrenheit) and relative humidity (percent).
-The following summary of heat stress risks uses this scale.

 Less than 130: heat loss should not be a problem.
+Horses can be worked normally.

 Greater than 150: heat loss is severely compromised, especially if humidity is greater than 50% of the total.
+Work horses but be mindful of the signs of heat stress.

 Greater than 170-180: little heat loss can occur, with some experts recommending not working or competing horses.
+Consider riding or working horses during a different part of the day, as norma cooling methods may be inefficient.

 Horses maintain and produce body temperature through several metabolic processes, including the normal chemical reactions that maintain life, fermentation in the large intestine, and muscle activity.
 Up to 80% of the energy created during exercise is lost as heat.
 Horses that are dehydrated, depleted of electrolytes from sweat loss, or cannot sweat (anhidrosis) are more susceptible to heat stress.